LASIK vs. Contact Lenses: Making the Right Choice for Clear Vision

 If you’re tired of dealing with the hassle of glasses or the maintenance of contact lenses, you may be considering LASIK eye surgery.
 LASIK, or Laser-Assisted In Situ Keratomileusis, is a popular vision correction procedure that can provide long-term clarity without the need for glasses or contact lenses.

 Contact lenses are worn by around 40 million people in the United States.
 Every year there are 4-6 million new wearers.
-Nearly all people are wearing contact lenses for glasses free vision, a small percent wear color contact lenses exclusively for cosmetic purposes.
-Most wearers wear their lenses daily and choose to be contact lens wearers for over 2 years.
+Nearly all people are wearing contact lenses for glasses free vision, while a small percent wear color contact lenses exclusively for cosmetic purposes.
+Most wearers wear their lenses daily and choose to be contact lens wearers for over two years.

 Surprisingly, the amount of total contact lens wearers is nearly stagnant, this is because every year about 4-6 million contact lens wearers stop wearing contact lenses.
 In studies looking at new contact lens wearers over the course of a year, a little more than 20% will drop out of contact lens wear.
 The primary reason for discontinuing contact lenses is due to discomfort or poor vision while wearing their contact lenses.